dawoodhq/dawoodhq/README.md

 # 👋 Hey, I'm Dawood

 Full-stack developer + software engineer specializing in AI integration and scalable web applications, with a growing passion for machine learning.
-I’m a junior student based in the Bay Area.
+I’m a high-school junior based in the Bay Area.

 ## 🛠️ Tech Stack
 **Languages:** JavaScript, TypeScript, Python, Lua